syrop/syrop.github.io/_posts/2019-04-12-backing textinputedittext-with-livedata-dsl.markdown

 ## Conclusion

-I occasionally enjoy playing with DSLs, although they are nothing more that clever operators, lambdas and so on.
+I occasionally enjoy playing with DSLs, although they are nothing more than clever operators, lambdas and so on.

 I took the particular idea of combining objects with a `+` operator from the [`plus` operator][plus] in `kotlinx.coroutines`.